 Among plural and associated breeders, effects of dominance rank on female reproductive success are higher when (i) females disperse, (ii) groups are smaller, and (iii) females form coalitions.
 These observations are somewhat opposite to the processes presumably linked to reproductive suppression in cooperative breeders.
 In addition, these findings also do not support accounts that focus on nepotism as a primary factor in leading to social groups with large differences among females.
 It appears that in situations of strong nepotism females in a group might have more similar reproductive success, with patterns such as youngest sister ascendancy potentially reducing differences among kin (Datta (1988), Bergstrom and Fedigan (2010), Lea et al. (2014)), as predicted when offspring production is costly (Cant and Johnstone (1999)).
-In species with high nepotism, differences might be predominantly among matrilines (Holekamp et al. (2012)) rather than offspring, i.e. 50% higher fitness, compared to a group where dominant has 4 while all other females have among individuals, which our study focused on.
+In species with high nepotism, differences might be predominantly among matrilines (Holekamp et al. (2012)) rather than among individuals, which our study focused on.
 In our sample we observe relatively strong effects of high dominance rank in plural breeders when females form social bonds with unfamiliar/unrelated individuals they encounter when joining new breeding units upon reaching maturity (e.g. Cameron, Setsaas, and Linklater (2009)), such as among equids and gorillas.
 Groups in which females compete with and form complex bonds with unrelated females tend to be characterized by high relationship complexity (Lukas and Clutton-Brock (2018)).
 Rates of aggression tend to be high and dominance relationships are often based on age differences (Rutberg and Greenberg (1990)) with rare changes in the hierarchy, such that females who obtain high ranking positions in these units are likely to gain fitness benefits for extended periods of time.
-Overall though, effect sizes can be high independent of how females acquire and maintain rank, as also highlighted by the similarity in effect sizes across macaque species with different dominance styles.
+Overall though, effect sizes can be high independent of how females acquire and maintain rank, as also highlighted by the similarity in effect sizes across macague species with different dominance styles.
 It thus sounds as if social inequality, regardless of its sources and forms, has broadly similar consequences on the variance of reproductive success.